 This page contains links to various documents of the Manchester Disabled Athletes (MDA), initially known as the Manchester and District Disabled Sports Club.
-It ran from 1970 to 2009, and by 1980 was known as MDA.
+It ran from 23 June 1969 up to 2009, and by 1980 onwards was known as MDA.
 The minutes of its first meetings can be downloaded below.

-The club was formed in June 1970, possibly timed so it could enter competitors in the Commonwealth Paraplegic Games in Edinburgh in July that year.
+The club was formed in 1969, possibly timed so that members could enter as competitors in the Commonwealth Paraplegic Games in Edinburgh in July the following year.
 A press cutting from the Scottish edition of the Daily Mail, 1 August 1970 said:

 - “The Scottish National Party yesterday criticised the BBC and ITV for failing to give adequate coverage … Both companies replied that the Games were designed for a minority interest and the cost of covering them would be prohibititive.”

 MDA’s constitution required the membership and committee to be always at least 75% disabled people, and the club was a pioneering radical organisation which could be said to have prepared the ground for UPIAS in Manchester, which in turn prepared the ground for GMCDP.